twodee/madeup/docs/boxes.md

 #Boxes
-The `boxes` solidifier is almost identical to `dots`---it very simply places a cube at each vertex on the path you walk.
+The `boxes` solidifier is almost identical to `spheres`---it very simply places a cube at each vertex on the path you walk.
 You can set each box's size independently.

-With `dots`, we set each sphere's size using `.radius`.
+With `spheres`, we set each sphere's size using `.radius`.
 This same variable is used to set a box's size, with each side measuring 2 * `.radius`.

 Let's make a voxelated sphere by walking along its surface and placing vertices.
 Traversing the surface of a sphere in a serial fashion is an interesting and difficult problem.
 We're going to make our lives easier and first consider all locations in a cubic region circumscribing the sphere having radius `reach`: